What Is Anal Stenosis and Strictures?

 She also did my Healing Meditation for Anal Stenosis, Stricture & Hemorrhoids to further assist her anal stricture healing.
 Remember that you will always experience the fastest results and create long-term healing if you treat all the physical, emotional and spiritual components of your condition simultaneously.

-I am still in process with the formula I have named Rectal StrictureHeal myself, but since the opening in my scar tissue has already increased from 5 mm to 20 mm, I’ve decided to release this protocol for all the suffering people who keep emailing me asking, “Is it ready yet?”
+I haven’t heard from enough people to put this protocol I have named Rectal StrictureHeal into one of my books, but since the opening in my own scar tissue has already increased from 5 mm to 20 mm, I’ve decided to release this protocol for all the suffering people who keep emailing me asking, “Is it ready yet?”

-If you’re currently suffering anal or rectal stenosis or strictures, then there is a good chance Rectal StrictureHeal, combined with physical therapy, can restore your functioning too.
-So be sure to listen to your own gut at all times.
+If you’re currently suffering anal or rectal stenosis or strictures, then there is a good chance my Rectal StrictureHeal protocol, combined with physical therapy, can restore your functioning too.
+Be sure to listen to your own gut at all times.
+Also follow the guidelines in my rectal spasm treatment to help loosen the entire area.

 Let me tell you exactly what’s in the Rectal StrictureHeal formula, and how each ingredient contributes to softening and dissolving scar tissue.